-The main investment objective for all funds is to create a diversified structure that will insure the preservation and safety of principal while minimizing volatility during economic cycles.
+The main investment objective for all funds is to insure the preservation and safety of principal.
 The secondary objective is insuring that sufficient funds are available to meet cash flow needs.
 The third objective is to invest in eligible securities that will yield the highest rate of return possible while maintaining the safety of principal.
+The fourth objective is the diversification of the investments within each fund, subject to the restraints of the fund to minimize market volatility.
 Suitable investments to accomplish this are high quality, marketable, short to medium term that complements each other in a laddered maturity structure.